nodejs/nodejs.dev/src/documentation/0013-node-output-to-cli/index.md

 - `%s` format a variable as a string
 - `%d` format a variable as a number
 - `%i` format a variable as its integer part only
-- `%o` used to print an object representation
+- `%o` format a variable as an object

 Example: